MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/run-powerapps-on-mobile.md

 >[!Note]
 > An app maker can customize the navigation bar and show or hide the **Home**, **Recent**, **Pinned** buttons in the site map.
-The app maker can also make groups collapsible.
+An app maker can also make groups collapsible.
 For more information, see [Hide or show the Home, Pinned, Recent, and collapsible groups](../user/navigation.md#hide-or-show-the-home-pinned-recent-and-collapsible-groups).

 ## See also